recurly/recurly-docs-deprecated/docs/Integration Guides/third-party-checkout.md

 > * Not all payment methods support ‘setup’ mode (free trials or billing info updates).
 >
 > **Example:** BACS does not support ‘setup’ in Payment Elements.

+### Klarna Enablement in Elements

+To use Klarna Recurring with Stripe, you will need to include a header parameter with your Elements integration.
+Please reach out to Recurly Support for this parameter and ensure you are part of the Klarna BETA at Stripe.
+You must also enable Klarna on your Stripe Dashboard.

 ### Configuring capture method